mlcommons-cloudmask/mlcommons/benchmarks/cloudmask/target/rivanna_v0.5_early_stopping/README.md

-# Cloudmask v0.5
+# Cloudmask Rivanna v0.5 with Eraly Stopping

-This documentation contains the cloudmask v0.5 documentation.
-It is a significant improvement over an earlier project that was conducted at NYU.
+This documentation contains the cloudmask v0.5 documentation with early stopping.
+It is a significant improvement over an earlier project that was conducted at NYU and includes

+1. switch to cloudmesh-ee
+2. better use of cloudmesh YAML files
+3. improved SLURM scripts
+4. some cleanup of code and documentation

 Here we use the cloumesh Execute Coordinator (cloudmesh-ee) to manage parameterized runs of the cloudmask code.
 This significantly improves